persts/FirstObserver/README.md

 *Using CPW Photo Warehouse to evaluate First Observer's species identifications, counts, and bounding boxes.*

+This is an emerging project currently under development.
+More information will be available soon.

 ### Dependencies

 First Observer is being developed on Windows 10 with the following libraries: